dmaust/DataScience-ML-Project/writeup.md

 ## [1] 1
 ```

-The in sample accuracy is 100% which indicates, the model does not have bias.
+The in sample accuracy is 100% which indicates, the model does not suffer from bias.

 ## Out of sample accuracy